Purpose

 | hint_options | Specifies the hint options. |

-| dml_table_clause | Specifies the name of the table, view, or column returned by a special subquery to be updated.
+| dml_table_clause | Specifies the name of the table, view, or special subquery that returns the columns to be updated.
 Note If you specify view, the database updates the base table of the view.
-However, you cannot update multiple base tables through a view. |
+However, you cannot update multiple base tables through a single view. |

 | where_condition | Specifies the filter conditions. |